-WelcomeMat is a joint venture between Churches Housing ‐ the peak body for faith based affordable and community housing providers in NSW ‐ and a social impact investor.
+WelcomeMat is an online portal that helps people find affordable rental housing.
+It is a joint venture between Churches Housing, Churches of Christ in NSW (trading as Fresh Hope) and another social impact investor.
 We have a highly experienced board and management team.
 The team's diverse expertise covers housing and social services, government, ICT design and delivery, law, online portal communications and marketing.
 Most importantly, our team is united by a passion to make a difference in the affordable rental housing space and reduce housing stress for many Australians.

 NCOSS is the peak body for the social and community services sector in NSW.
 NCOSS works towards achieving social justice in New South Wales.
 Its members range from the smallest community-based services to the largest welfare organisations.
 They include refuges, charities, church groups, local councils, consumer organisations, hospitals, and aged, disability and child care services.
 They also include peak support and advocacy groups that represent services at a regional and Statewide level.